The word science comes from the Latin "scientia," meaning knowledge.

 What is the purpose of science?
 Perhaps the most general description is that the purpose of science is to produce useful models of reality.

 Most scientific investigations use some form of the scientific method.
-You can find out more about the scientific method here.
+Find out more about the scientific method.

 Science as defined above is sometimes called pure science to differentiate it from applied science, which is the application of research to human needs.
 Fields of science are commonly classified along two major lines: